thedark1337/eslint-config-thedark1337/README.md

         "thedark1337"
 ```

-There are also configs for coding in browser, and in ES2015+.
+There are also configs for coding in browser.

 To use them change extends to one of these:

 * thedark1337/browser
-* thedark1337/esnext

 Thank you to Sindresorhus for their [XO](https://github.com/sindresorhus/eslint-config-xo) Config.